NVIDIA-Merlin/NVTabular/examples/MultiGPUBench.md

 ### Dataset Requirements (Parquet)

-This benchmark is designed with a parquet-formatted dataset in mind.
-While a CSV-formatted dataset can be processed by NVTabular, converting to parquet will yield significantly better performance.
-To convert your dataset, try using the `optimize_criteo.ipynb` notebook (also located in `NVTabular/examples/`).
+The script is designed with a parquet-formatted dataset in mind.
+Although csv files can also be handled by NVTabular, converting to parquet yields significantly better performance.
+To convert your dataset, try using the [conversion notebook](https://github.com/NVIDIA/NVTabular/blob/main/examples/optimize_criteo.ipynb) (located at `NVTabular/examples/optimize_criteo.ipynb`).

 ### General Notes on Parameter Tuning

-This benchmark was originally developed and tested on an NVIDIA DGX-1 machine (8x 32GB V100s, 1TB RAM).
+The script was originally developed and tested on an NVIDIA DGX-1 machine (8x 32GB V100s, 1TB RAM).
 Users with limited device and/or host memory may experience memory errors with the default options.
 Depending on the system, these users may need to modify one or more of the “Algorithm Options” described below.
 For example, it may be necessary to expand the list of “high-cardinality” columns, increase the tree-width and/or use “disk” for the cat-cache options.

 In addition to adjusting the algorithm details, users with limited device memory may also find it useful to adjust the `--device-pool-frac` and/or `--device-limit-frac` options (reduce both fractions).